Why, you ask?

-You want more?
-No, no I don’t mind, besides, you’re bound to find out anyway—’cause I’m going to type it now.
-One day my youngest said, that the remote didn’t belong to me.
+See, one day my youngest said that the remote didn’t belong to me.
 Can you believe it?
-Then he went on to say that he wanted it back or he’d call mom.
+He then went on to say that he wanted it back or he’d call mom.

-I almost didn’t have the heart to tell him that mom also happens to be my wife—like that would carry any weight given my hopeless situation at that particular moment.
+Ha, ha, ha I almost didn’t have the heart to tell him mom also happens to be my wife—not that that would carry any weight given my hopeless situation at that particular moment.

-See, I always felt possession was 99.9% of the law.
-That is until my wife told me to give the remote back to him or I’d not have a leg (legal or otherwise) to stand on when she got home—I suspect she meant that literally.
-Amazingly, I’ve since found that my wife is right 99.9% of the time!
+Anyway, I’d always felt possession was 99.9% of the law, that is until my wife asked me to give the remote back to him or I might not have a leg (legal or otherwise) to stand on when she got home—I always suspected that she meant that literally.
+Ever since I’ve discovered that my wife is usually right about 99.9% of the time.

 Psst, wanna know a secret?
 Okay, I’ll tell you anyway.

-I’ve heard it said, that if you keep one finger over the delete button on your keyboard—you know the one I’m talking about—that you can actually maintain peace and harmony in your house.
+I’ve heard it said that if you keep one finger over the delete button on your keyboard, you probably know the one I’m talking about—NO!
+Not that one!—that you can actually maintain peace and harmony in your house.

-Of course, I’ve never had to put that to the test yet because I suspect my family feels if I ever did … POOF… they’d all be gone in a flash drive accident.
+Mind you, I’ve never really had to put that to the test yet, because I suspect my family feels that if I ever did … POOF… we’d all be gone in a flash drive accident.

 I wouldn’t bet on it though.
-I hate being responsible for my friends losing money—’cause they usually want it back.
+I’d hate being responsible for my friends losing money—’cause they usually want it back!